 A big part of getting the kids to come back is getting their parents to come.
-Try a special night of VBS for parents or even programming designed for parents at the same time as VBS.
+Try a special night of VBS for parents.
 Make that special effort to reach out to families and introduce them to the rest of church.
 At the least send a brochure or invite card home with the kids.

 We Need You

 We are not a "one man show".
 We have found our work alone is of little effort unless the church body is with us in this effort.
 We do not have a stunning Hollywood show, but are a couple committed to serving our Savior with the talents and abilities He has blessed us with.

 The most influential voice in the life of the church comes from the pulpit.